mnabialek/laravel-authorize/readme.md

 }
 ```

 And now this extra method will be used after verification if user has `user.show` permission.
+Because in above case we assume we have admin role in `super_roles` that's it what we need to use here.

 Of course, in addition, you could use here also `$type` parameter or also request parameters (in case they should affect authorization) using `getRequest()` method or using property `$request` directly.

 ## Customization

 By default, all `create` and `edit` abilities will be automatically replaced by `store` and `update` because in most cases this will be desired behaviour.
-However, if you don't want to use it this way or you want to create custom ability mappings, just open `app/Policies/BasePolicy` class and create custom `getAbilityMappings` method.
-Of course you could do it also in single Policy class for example `UserControllerPolicy`
+However, if you don't want to use it this way or you want to create custom ability mappings, just open `app/Policies/BasePolicyController` class and create custom `getAbilityMappings` method.
+Of course you could do it also in single Policy class for example `UserControllerPolicy` if you want to.

 Also in some cases it could happen that for methods in 2 different controller you would like to use same permission.
 Then you could in one of your Policy classes, create custom `getPermissionMappings` method, for example: